 The best locations for watching hawk migration are up high with an open view to the north-northwest.

-NH Audubon has manned hawk watching sites where you can watch with an experienced field biologist at Miller State Park on Pack Monadnock in Peterborough and Carter Hill in Concord.
+The Pack Monadnock Raptor Observatory is a hawk watching site where you can watch with an experienced field biologist at Miller State Park on Pack Monadnock.

 The following sites are popular for hawk watching in New Hampshire.